nicoespeon/gitgraph.js/CONTRIBUTING.md

 4.  **Create a new issue** using the "Bug Report" template.
 Fill the different sections to provide a maximum of details.
 They will help us to fix potential bugs.

+5.  [**Use all-contributors bot command**][all-contributors-bot-command] to add yourself to the list of contributors.
+It's very easy to do, you basically need to mention the bot in a comment of your PR.

 <a name="features"></a>